Geometric Multimodal Contrastive Representation Learning: Experiments

 \textbf{Evaluation} We evaluate the performance of RL agents acting under incomplete perceptions that employ the representation models to encode raw observations of the environment.
 During execution, the environment may provide any of the modalities \{$x_{1:2}, x_1, x_2 $\}.
-As such, we compare the performance of the RL agents when directly using the policy learned from complete observations in scenarios with possible missing modalities without any additional training.
+As such, we compare the performance of the RL agents when directly using the policy learned from complete observations in scenarios with possible missing modalities without any additional training (zero-shot transfer).

-\textbf{Results} Table \ref{table:rl:pendulum} summarizes the total reward collected per episode for the Pendulum scenario averaged over 100 episodes and 10 randomly seeded runs. \footnote{Results for the MUSE model averaged over 9 randomly-seeded runs due to divergence during training in the remaining seed.}
+\textbf{Results} Table \ref{table:rl:pendulum} summarizes the total reward collected per episode for the Pendulum scenario averaged over 100 episodes and 10 randomly seeded runs\footnote{Results averaged over 9 randomly-seeded runs for the MUSE + DDPG method due to divergence during training in the remaining seed.}.

 The results show that only GMC is able to provide the agent with a representation model robust to partial observations allowing the agent to act under incomplete perceptual conditions with no performance loss.
 This is on par with the DCA scores reported in Table~\ref{table:rl:pendulum_dca} indicating that GMC geometrically better aligns the representations compared to the baselines.
 Once again, as shown in Table \ref{table:rl:complexity}, GMC can achieve such performance with $50\%$ fewer parameters than the smallest baseline, evidence of its efficiency.